 Side notes: Look at my pumped milk, that's a normal amount I get every day (sorry, I could not remember was it a weekday or weekend).
 But my point is... if you happen to pump much more than me, you are a lucky mama! *keeping it real*

-I have no issue with breast milk bag, but the thing is, once I went back to work, 75% of my pumping yield was used for the next-day feeding, so it does not make sense to transfer to a milk bag right after pumping.
+I have no issue with breast milk bag ( I talked specifically about Lansinoh breast milk bag here).
+But the thing is, once I went back to work, 75% of my pumping yield was used for the next-day feeding, so it does not make sense to transfer to a milk bag right after pumping.

 What I did is I brought bottles as many as 2 times of no of pumping sessions, after pumping, simply store the milk in the cooler bag, then transfer to the fridge once I reached home, combine them (as in, use some of them as feeding bottles) in the next morning, and only the little extra goes to freezer.